 Which way things will go will depend on the facts and arguments presented by both sides and also how the Bench perceives it.

-If the Court is convinced of the fundamental flaws, as being pointed out by the homebuyers’ multiple petitions, then obviously the order will come in favour of the aggrieved homebuyers.
+If the Court is convinced of the fundamental flaws, as being pointed out by the homebuyers’ multiple petitions, then obviously the order will come in favor of the aggrieved homebuyers.

-The point of concern still is in favour of the homebuyers, who have lost money, mental peace and facing extra burden of home loan repayments.
+The point of concern still is in favor of the homebuyers, who have lost money, mental peace, and facing the extra burden of home loan repayments.

 What is needed in this hour of crisis is that the real estate developers understand their responsibility and deliver as they have promised.

 A fair deal is what the homebuyers are demanding, and if that is delivered, then there is no need for them to approach NCLT or any other legal recourse!